vecna/reversing.works/content/posts/warsaw-workshop-2025.md

 We don’t interfere with the app or change anything.
 We only observe what it does—like holding a magnifying glass over its activity.

-# 4. Our Principles
+## 4. Our Principles

 - **Anonymity**: Your personal details are never shared during or after the workshop.
 - **Transparency**: We explain what data we collect, how, and why—no secrets.
 - **Choice and control**: At the end, you decide what happens with the data.
 It can be used for research and advocacy, or kept private.

-Read more about the Glovo investigation here (link to our website) and about the goals of the current project here (link to our website).
+Read more about the Glovo investigation [here](/posts/2024/11/press-release-reversing.works-investigation-exposes-glovos-data-privacy-violations-marking-a-milestone-for-worker-rights-and-technology-accountability/) and about the goals of the current project [here](/posts/2025/07/reversing.works-secures-funding-to-scale-worker-led-tech-investigations/) .
 Contact us at [staff@reversing.works](mailto:staff@reversing.works) with questions.